 It would take a lot longer to do this itinerary by yourself or even by booking a regular tour.
 Taking the train is a brilliant way of exploring a country so big and full of experiences.

 It’s moreover a perfect trip for those who love trains.
 It’s also a good fit for the more non-adventurous travellers or for people who are nervous about travelling in India.
 Though with the price tag, it’s not going to be appealing to those travelling on a budget, nor will it be for the highly free-spirited.

 And then, there were other areas where I felt a little scope of improvement that could make the journey better.
 This includes the constant shaky motion of the train (unlike trains in Europe that always run smoothly) but this was more or a less a technology issue that you will always find in third world countries, not to mention the tiny bathroom for the usual big-built Europeans.

 I know I know, you are dying to see how a 6000 dollar train ride actually looks from inside.
 The pictures below are from The Golden Chariot.
 The other trains have slightly different interior but the ambiance they create is equally royal.

 The Final Verdict: Do I Recommend A Luxury Train Ride In India?

-As I said before, I do recommend travelling with a luxury train in India.
-And I believe it may just be the best way to travel across India, provided
+As I said before, I do recommend travelling on a luxury train in India.
+And I believe it may just be the best way to travel across India, provided you have the budget.

 If you can spare 6000 dollars for a one week tour, and if travelling in luxury and feeling pampered is your thing, then go for it without a second thought.
 Because not only the trip is well organised and comfortable, this is by far the quickest way to travel around in India.
 Any other tour (that makes you sleep in a hotel) cannot cover as many places as these luxury train cover in a little time.